hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 .. _sv-ui-global-domain:

 The SV UI also presents the status of your global domain node.
 To see it, click on the "Domain Node Status" tab.
-**For DevNet only:** If your global domain node is configured correctly then the sequencer and the mediator components should appear as active.

 .. _helm-scan-web-ui: